jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Refactored maintainability to A rating (closes #80)
 - Improvement: The complete space of the tree space partitioner can be restricted
 - Improvement: Added the ability to display generic trees in GUI (closes #84)
-- Improvement: The delete distribution group call needs only to be send to one node
+- Improvement: The delete distribution group call needs only to be sent to one node
-- Improvement: The table deletion call needs only to be send to one node
+- Improvement: The table deletion call needs only to be sent to one node
 - Improvement: Reimplemented the futures and the BBoxDBCluster to increase fault tolerance (closes #79)
 - Improvement: Removed the unused update anomaly resolver config
 - Improvement: Fixed a lot of bugs found by 'findbugs'